twilio-professional-services/flex-project-template/README.md

 conveience script that does the same as setup-local-environment except it won't install npm pacakges again.
 Useful if you want to re-generate the serverless-functions env configuration from the current active profile in twilio-cli

 # CHANGELOG
+- 1.0.2
+    - README updates
+    - improved reliability of github actions scripts
+    - update rename-template and remove-features to account for github actions scripts
 - 1.0.1
-    1. Updated readmes with instructions for various use cases
+    - Updated readmes with instructions for various use cases
-    2. Updated remove-features scripts to account for schedule manager
+    - Updated remove-features scripts to account for schedule manager
-    3. Modified plugin API strructure to leverage use of appConfig for easier local configuration
+    - Modified plugin API strructure to leverage use of appConfig for easier local configuration
-    4. Updated github actions release scripts to attempt to infer environment variables if placeholders still in place
+    - Updated github actions release scripts to attempt to infer environment variables if placeholders still in place
-    5. Updated github actions release scripts to break into multiple jobs decreasing the time taken to perform a release
+    - Updated github actions release scripts to break into multiple jobs decreasing the time taken to perform a release